Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the picture.

-### Here are some frames
+### Here are the detected boxes from the sliding windows method.
 ![alt text][image7]

 ### And the corresponding heatmaps and the the resulting bounding boxes are drawn onto the last frame in the series: